EDCD/EDDI/SpeechResponder/Help.md

 FactionDetails() typically takes a single argument of the faction name, but may add a system name for filtering.

-Common usage of this is to a `Faction` object, providing current specifics of a minor faction, for example:
+Common usage of this is to obtain a `Faction` object, providing current specifics of a minor faction, for example:

     {set faction to FactionDetails("Lavigny's Legion")}
 	{if faction.name != "":